 He did not calm down.
 He continued to push these tables into her, and he continued shrieking.

-The difference in my reaction to the idea of pursuing this vocation was as stark as the difference between the two Tobys.
-Toby Johnson looked like he didn’t get outside enough, as his skin was almost ghost white.
-Toby Smith, on the other hand, was as black as any West African man I ever met.
+My conviction to the idea of pursuing this vocation was as stark as the differences between the two Tobys.
 Toby Johnson was about 5’6”, 180lbs, Toby Smith was between 6’5” and 6’7”, and he looked to be a solid 250 pounds.
-Say what you want about me, but other than helping my uncle out, I had no experience with matters such as these, and if caring for individuals could be compared to a college curriculum, Toby Smith appeared to be a 4000 level course, and my experience in this field was somewhere around the 096 level.
+Say what you want about me, but other than helping my uncle out, I had no experience with matters such as these, and if caring for individuals could be compared to a college curriculum, Toby Smith appeared to be a 4000 level course, and my experience in this field was somewhere around the 0096 level.

 Soon after that, again exact timeframes are jumbled, the director called me back to her office.
-In her office, the director would confirm for me that it was Toby Smith that I would provide individual services, if hired, not Toby Johnson.
+In her office, the director confirmed for me that if I accepted the job I would be helping Toby Smith, not Toby Johnson.
 The director also confirmed that what I witnessed in the morning session was indicative of Toby’s behavior.

-If I were able to find my way through all that, I would still have to deal with high-pitched, shrieks that the pleasant teacher that seemed to have the patience of Job told me “You never get used to.”
+If I were able to find my way through all that, I would still have to deal with high-pitched, shrieks that the pleasant teacher that seemed to have the patience of Job, saying, “You never get used to it.”
 There was no logical order that I used to categorize the flood of information that I was receiving.
-I didn’t put these things in an order of what I deemed negligible to severe, in other words, but the idea that a novice like me would have the legs of a 6’7” man around my head while I cleaned the discharges of a size I didn’t want to think about, while changing his diapers, might have fallen in the severe category were it not for all the warnings about the man’s violent tendencies.
+I didn’t put these things in an order of what I deemed negligible to severe, in other words, but the idea that a novice like me would have the legs of a 6’7” man around my head while I cleaned what had to be sizable discharges was something I didn’t want to think about.
+The flood of images, including the idea that this man must’ve worn adult diapers, might have fallen in the severe category were it not for all the warnings about the man’s violent tendencies.
 The cherry atop the pie, and the reason her paragraph of warnings landed with an inaudible thud between us, was this idea that I would be doing all this for less money than the average Arby’s employee would make in a day.

 My initial impulse, and one that I now regret, was that this had to be some kind of joke.
 I knew it wasn’t the kind of joke that would end in a team of cameramen and producers walking out from behind the one-way glass to reveal that I was on a hidden camera show, but the effect these warnings had on me produced a smile I imagine is similar to ones the victims of these shows have when its revealed to them that they are the victims of such a joke.
 If it was a hidden camera show, I thought that the essence of the joke would be revealed if the cameramen could catch a shot of their victim’s face when he, or she, first caught sight of this man of a size I considered on par with the average NBA player.
 They would then use the shot of the hidden camera that caught the victim’s reaction when Toby shrieked and pushed the tables into the teacher that held his opportunity for lunch in her hands.
 As I sat in this director’s office, I thought the payoff would then come as the victim sat in this director’s office and learned of what they would have to do coupled with how much compensation they would receive for doing it, and I didn’t think this scenario would require a scriptwriter to enhance one moment of the scenario.